 We can simply reconstruct each set from its computed value.
 There is no phase transition. \item Close to the binary sum dilation the search space has a fractal structure, which illustrates the fact that the related decision problems are hard. \item For simple multiplication the discriminate power is still insufficient to convey the structure of the generating set.
-It is in fact a variant of subset sum of the log values of the numbers.The nature of the phase transition to factorization is unclear. \item The table is in sinc with Ladner's theorem.
-If $P \neq NP$ the class $NP$-intermediate is not empty. \end{itemize}
+It is in fact a variant of subset sum of the log values of the numbers.The nature of the phase transition to factorisation is unclear. \end{itemize}

-My research shows that information theory is still in its infancy.
-The task of finding an optimal search strategy for a certain class of decision problems will differ from domain to domain.
-There is no general solution.
-It will take many decades to travel through the landscape that is opening up to us.